Ohlhorst Digital

 The Concept

-Ancora can also be used as a frequency-dependent stereo width compressor — taming excessive width where it occurs while preserving the natural spatial character of your mix.
+Because all of this is dynamic and level-independent, Ancora works as a true "set & forget" processor - in effect two frequency-dependent compressors in one, a width compressor in M/S and a panning compressor in L/R, taming excess where it occurs while preserving the natural spatial character of your mix.
 Mixes processed with Ancora often feel more stable and focused without sounding narrower.

 Controls